Nick Madrigal Player Props: Cubs vs. Giants

-After hitting .206 with a double, two walks and three RBI in his past 10 games, Nick Madrigal and the Chicago Cubs take on the San Francisco Giants (who will hand the ball to John Brebbia) at 7:35 PM ET on Saturday.
+The Chicago Cubs, including Nick Madrigal (.229 on-base percentage in past 10 games, 57 points below season-long percentage), battle starter John Brebbia and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Giants.
+He had a hitless showing in his last game (0-for-2) against the Giants.

 Nick Madrigal Game Info & Props vs. the Giants